ramlaelmoctar/PFE_2025_DA2I_C22580_Ramla_Babaha/README.md

 # PFE_2025_DA2I_C22580_Ramla_Babaha
-A deepfake detection model based on EfficientNetB0 and MTCNN for face detection.
-A Flask backend with HTML/CSS front-end allows users to upload images and visualize predictions, highlighting whether faces are real or fake.
-The interface serves to demonstrate the model.
+A deepfake detection model based on EfficientNetB0 and MTCNN for face detection is a deep learning-based project for detecting AI-generated deepfake images.

-# DeepFake-Detect 🎓🧠

-**DeepFake-Detect** is a deep learning-based project for detecting AI-generated deepfake images.
 This project was developed as part of my final year graduation project and features a web-based interface to visualize the detection process.
 It utilizes an EfficientNetB0 CNN model trained on multiple state-of-the-art deepfake datasets.

 ## 🔍 Description